WGSExtract/WGSExtract.github.io/WGSE_Betav3_Release_Notes.md

 Releases are shown newest first and back to the initial **Beta v3 release of 15 June 2021**.

 # **30 June 2021**:
-* Align and Unalign button added to **Analysis** tab in new FASTQ frame.
-This adds new request pop-ups for needed parameters and generalizes the previous BAM Realign button.
+* Align and Unalign button added to GUI **Analysis** tab in new FASTQ frame.
+This adds new request pop-ups for needed parameters and generalizes the sub-functions of the BAM Realign button.
 Align works off if any FASTQ file(s) specified and allows any of the 10 reference genomes to be chosen to make the target BAM or CRAM.
-* Reference Genome selector expanded; Build number added to description string; mainly for the Unknown Reference Genome.
+* Reference Genome selector window expanded and cleaned-up; Build number added to description string; mainly for the Unknown Reference Genome.
-* Oxford Nanopore BAM / CRAM / FASTQ processing polished off.
-Mainly, added the minimap2 alignment command for those FASTQs.
+* Oxford Nanopore BAM / CRAM / FASTQ processing finished.
+Mainly, added the minimap2 alignment command for the Align FASTQs button.
 Minimap2 is already part of Win10tools; added to the Ubuntu Upgrade script.
 Minimap2 is not available in MacOS (not in any package manager we have found)
 * Added individual get_and_process scripts for each of the 10 reference genomes in the reference/genomes folder.
 For when you do not want to run option (1) to download all ten files.
 Can run the individual script for a particular reference gebine for when the tool reports the file is missing.
 Eventually this will all be moved into Python code and be done dynamically on demand.
 Also added -EBI versiobs of scripts for the 4 1K Genome models located on NIH servers.
 The EBI scripts uses the EBI copy.
 NIH servers seem to give problems to some in the EU.
 EBI servers tend to be problematic for most others.
 Gives one the option to try one or the other now.
-* Refined memory calculator for samtools sort command to use 10% less of the available memory; then divided by the number of OS CPU processors available.
+* Refined the memory calculator for the samtools sort command to use 10% less of the available memory; then divided by the number of OS CPU processors available.
 Required adding psutil to the Python PIP library and as part of the install / upgrade.
+* Changed the Aligner Index command to use the alternate algorithm (-a bwtsw) instead of the default (-a is).
+The alternate is meant to be better on the larger Human Genome Reference models.
+We found some cases of bwa index on the Home_sapien models of taking 10 hours to index.
+Hopefully this will make it better for all models on all platforms.
-* Numerous minor refactoring (e.g. in mainwindow names) and latent introduced bugs (e.g. in DEBUG_MODE unsort command)
+* Numerous minor refactoring (e.g. in mainwindow names) and latent introduced bugs (e.g. in DEBUG_MODE unsort command) completed.

 # **15 June 2021**:
 Initial Beta v3 release.
 List major changes from Beta v2 (18 Feb 2020).